| Glossary of PA Terms - N

 (erroneously) referred to as

 'Live' and 'Neutral',

-these conductors are at equal voltages with respect
+these conductors are at equal voltages (but opposite

 to safety earth and must both be disconnected